TCSinger/TCSinger.github.io/index.md

 # Cross-Lingual Style Transfer

-To test the cross-lingual style transfer performance of various models, we alternately use unseen Chinese and English data as prompts and targets for inference, using MOS and SMOS as evaluation criteria.
+To test the zero-shot cross-lingual style transfer performance of various models, we use unseen test data with different lyrics' languages as prompts and targets for inference (like English and Chinese).

 1.Target Word: I love you baby SP trust in me when I say